Trump's Trade War Forces Volvo To Shift Gears In South Carolina

 Volvo's new $1.1 billion plant in Ridgeville, S.C., employs 1,500 people.
 It's currently running at a fraction of its capacity, manufacturing the S60, a luxury sedan.
 But Volvo has certainly not stopped production because of tariffs.
 In fact, the company is still planning to add an SUV to the plant in the next few years.

 And half the cars made in the facility are still being exported — just not to China.
 A batch recently went to Belgium, for distribution across Europe.
-In coming months Volvo says it will ship cars to countries in the Middle East, Africa, Oceania and the Asia Pacific region — excluding China, of course.
+In coming months, Volvo says, it will ship cars to countries in the Middle East, Africa, Oceania and the Asia Pacific region — excluding China, of course.

 The plant was designed to be flexible, handling gas engines, hybrids and eventually electric vehicles on the same line.
-Volvo's had to be flexible about where it builds cars and for which markets, too.
+Volvo has had to be flexible about where it builds cars and for which markets, too.

 "We need to be able to change our manufacturing capabilities very fast," says Anders Gustafsson, Volvo Cars' vice president for the Americas and the CEO of Volvo Car USA.
 "We are fast, but it's not easy."